 - General merchandise like furniture, appliances, and clothing

 Qualifying food, prescriptions, medical appliances, and some machinery isn’t taxable.

-Labor in most cases isn’t taxable in Arizona.
-For instance, let’s say you broke the screen to your cell phone and take it to a cell phone repair shop to have it fixed.
+Labor, in most cases, isn’t taxable in Arizona.
+For instance, let’s say you broke the screen of your cell phone and take it to a cell phone repair shop to have it fixed.
 Tax would be added to the selling price of the new screen and any additional parts to fix the phone.
 The labor to replace the screen isn’t taxable.
-However, a business that makes furniture will indirectly have tax on labor.
+However, a business that makes furniture will indirectly have a tax on labor.
 In this instance, let’s say this business is building a dining room table for a customer.
-Through labor, the pieces of wood are shaped, sanded and painted to build this piece of furniture.
+Through labor, the pieces of wood are shaped, sanded, and painted to build this piece of furniture.
 While the labor isn’t directly taxable, tax is charged to the final selling price of the table.

 Digital products and services are taxable in Arizona.